-Force (cups of water) Extension (cm)
+Force (cups of Extension (cm)

+water)

 0 0

-1
+I

 2

 3

 4

 5

 6. Illustrating Newton's Laws

 Newton's laws of motion:

 1st Law - Law of Inertia: "An object will continue in its state of rest or uniform motion unless acted on by an outside force".
 The 'Egg Splash' (Activity 6.1), demonstrates inertia in a spectacular way.
 You can also point out the inertia that you have to overcome in Activity 6.2 'Marbles on the Move' when you first start blowing the marble.